ris-jeewa/Mrs-Crafty/README.md

 # Mrs-Crafty

-Diy Craft web application model
+This non-responsive web page was developed by me before the University started.Its a Diy Craft web application model

+## Built with
+- HTML
+- CSS
+- JavaScript